-Members may buy a 90-day supply from participating retail pharmacies at the mail order cost sharing and preferred discount.
+Members may buy a 90-day supply from participating retail pharmacies with a preferred discount.
 Not all medications are eligible for a 90-day supply.
 All standard benefit and administrative provisions apply.
 Search for participating pharmacies through the Member Dashboard.
 Participating pharmacies will say "3 months" under the Days Supply column in their details.